bsuttor/ploneconf-talk-2022/presentation.md

 ## How we do that: Jenkins

-We used Jenkins to scan all our buildout repo on our organization on Github
+We used Jenkins to scan all our buildouts repo on our organization on Github

 We build Jenkins pipeline for our CI/CD